- 2 tablespoons chopped celery leaves

 - 2 pork loin chops (1-1/4 inches thick)

-- In a skillet, saute celery leaves and onion in 1 tablespoon of butter until soft.
+- In a skillet over medium-high heat, saute celery leaves and onion in 1 tablespoon of butter until soft.
 Remove from the heat; stir in bread crumbs, 1/3 cup broth and seasonings; mix well.
 Cut a pocket in each pork chop by slicing from the fat side almost to the bone.
 Spoon about 1/2 cup stuffing into each pocket.
 Secure with string or toothpicks.

-- Melt remaining butter in a skillet.
+- Melt remaining butter in a skillet over medium heat.
 Brown the chops on both sides.
 Place in a greased 11-in. x 7-in. baking dish; pour remaining broth over the chops.
-Cover and bake at 350° for 40-5- minutes or until juices run clear.
+Cover and bake at 350° for 40-50 minutes or until juices run clear.
 Remove string or toothpicks before serving.
 Thicken pan juices if desired.
 Yield: 2 servings.

 Medium-Bodied White Wine